 Ok, ready…go!
 (We'll wait.)

 You back?
 How'd it go?
 Feeling better about things?
 Awesome!
 Let's move on.

 Think of it like being on a diet.
-To see what works and what doesn't, to get the hang of cutting calories, and to stay motivated, you need to weigh yourself…often!
+You need to weigh yourself often to see what works and what doesn't, to get the hang of cutting calories, and to stay motivated!
 Have a financial “weigh in” each week (we do ours on Sundays).

 The longer you go without talking about money, the harder it will be the next time.
 It's like deep-cleaning your house.
 If you haven't done it in a while, the first time might take you several days to cut through the grime and sift out the junk.
 Once you start cleaning it regularly, it becomes more like spot-cleaning maintenance – much quicker, easier, and more enjoyable.

 - Pick a day and time, and put it on the calendar as a recurring activity.
 Make it as firm as you would your child's piano lesson; plan your day around it, make it non-negotiable, and make it consistent.